inire/Living-Skyrim/FAQ.md

 Make sure you’ve disabled all overlays for Skyrim.
 The most common ones are Discord, Steam, and nVidia.

 **Can I use a controller/gamepad?**
-Yes, Gamepad++ is included by default.
+Yes, [Gamepad++](https://www.nexusmods.com/skyrimspecialedition/mods/27007) is included by default.

 **Can I use this list on an ultrawide monitor?**
-At a minimum you’ll need to add the [Complete Widescreen Fix](https://www.nexusmods.com/skyrimspecialedition/mods/1778), but yes.
-Just make sure you select the right version.

-**I can’t move!**
-Gamepad++ only needs to be enabled in MO2 if you are going to be playing the game using a controller.
-Otherwise, you should disable it in the left pane of MO2.
-You will not be able to move using mouse/keyboard unless you disable Gamepad++.
+Yes, [Complete Widescreen Fix](https://www.nexusmods.com/skyrimspecialedition/mods/1778) is included by default.
+Just make sure to enable it.